Overview, step-by-step guide, and other resources.

 Elements of cause of action are specific components or requirements that must be established to prove a legal claim.
 The essential elements for constituting a specific cause of action are covered by the following:

-- Statutes — This is one of the most important sources for determining whether a case constitutes a valid cause of action.
-A statute is a legislative enactment that describes the rights and duties of the stakeholders covered under it.
+- Statutes — A statute is a legislative enactment that describes the rights and duties of the stakeholders covered under it.
 If an act or omission does not constitute a valid right or does not impose any liability, the same cannot be considered a valid cause of action.

 1. Breach of contract cause of action:

-2. Statutory cause of action:
+Download free playbook ↗2.
+Statutory cause of action:

-For statutory cause of action, the primary question to be answered is whether a duty or prohibition exists for certain actions in the particular statute.
+For a statutory cause of action, the primary question to be answered is whether a duty or prohibition exists for certain actions in the particular statute.
 After this, the following are to be established:

 - The plaintiff must prove that the defendant owed a statutory duty towards him.

-- The plaintiff must have suffered harm or injury due to the defendant’s statutory violation, and the damage must be directly linked to the breach of duty.
+- The plaintiff must have suffered harm or injury due to the defendant’s statutory violation, and the damage suffered must be directly linked to the breach of duty.

-3. Tort-related cause of action:
+4. Tort-related cause of action:

 Fraudulent misrepresentation: